 The problem.
-So that young uber-flexible girl in your class, who is happily trying to stick her foot behind her head runs the risk of pulling or injuring her SI ligaments.
+So that young uber-flexible girl in your yoga class, who is happily trying to stick her foot behind her head runs the risk of pulling or injuring her SI ligaments.
 Her sacrum is more likely to pop out of place, usually on one side, and once it’s out of place it will pull on the ligaments that are supposed to keep it in place, causing sharp pain on one side of her lower spine.
 And as we know, ligaments are highly avascular, which means that if there is a tear in a ligament, it will take a long time to heal because of poor circulation to the area.
 Unfortunately, once you injure the area, you are likely to reinjure it again, especially if your practice emphasizes extreme poses and you ignore your body’s pain signals.
 We say that a student has a “hot sacrum” if her SI joints are sensitive and prone to injury.
 Folks like that will have to modify their yoga practice dramatically while they are in the healing stage, otherwise they will keep reinjuring it and turn it into a chronic problem.

 1. Approach advanced asymmetrical poses with great care, especially the ones where one hip is in a fixed position and the spine is being strongly pulled the other way.
 Look at Janu Sirsasana, which is not necessarily an advanced posture but it typically aggravates “hot sacrums.”

 It is wise to take the following precautions for any advanced asymmetrical posture: